Overview

 Not disclosing known defects hoping buyers won't notice.
 In WA, sellers must disclose material facts.
 Hiding defects can lead to legal action, cancelled sales, or financial penalties after settlement.

-Complete a comprehensive disclosure statement honestly.
+Complete a full disclosure statement honestly.
 Document all known issues including structural problems, flooding history, disputes, and unapproved works.
 Honesty protects you legally and builds buyer trust.

 Downloading generic contract templates online or trying to modify standard contracts without understanding WA property law.
 Missing clauses or incorrect terms can void the contract or expose you to liability.